vncore/tmp/readme.md

   If the renaming process fails, you can manually rename (or delete) this file.

+## Update Vncore
+- Update the package using the command: `composer update vncore/core`
+- Then, run the command: `php artisan vncore:update` to apply internal updates

 ## Quickly disable Vncore and plugins
 Just add the variable `VNCORE_ACTIVE=0` to the `.env` file